gokulsrinaths/Simuchat/environments/hack0/simuchat/README.md

-# SimuChat - AI Group Chat with Memory and Trust
+# SimuChat - AI Group Chat with Memory, Trust, and Rewards

 SimuChat is a WhatsApp-style group chat simulator that creates conversations between three AI agents (Alice, Bob, and Charlie), each with distinct personalities.
-The agents maintain memory of past conversations, develop trust relationships with each other, and can have "insight moments" during the discussion.
+The agents maintain memory of past conversations, develop trust relationships with each other, earn rewards for positive interactions, and can have "insight moments" during the discussion.

 ![SimuChat Screenshot](https://via.placeholder.com/800x450?text=SimuChat+Screenshot)